gedeschaines/viewODE/README.md

 * Entering 'python viewODE.py' on a command shell line when in the root directory will open a **viewODE** window in which will be displayed a ground plane grid with the world reference coordinate system frame +X, +Y and +Z axes positioned at the world space origin as shown [here](./docs/start_image.png).
 Program status messages and debug output are printed to the command shell unless otherwise redirected.
 * Pressing the 'Z' key or clicking the right mouse button will initiate the simulation by displaying a humanoid figure standing on the ground plane and a solid sphere (target) positioned in front of the figure as shown [here](./docs/begin_image.png).
 Mouse motion while the middle button is pressed will rotate the view about the world space X and Y axes.
 Apparent rotation of the ground plane does not affect dynamics since gravitational force always remains in the -Y direction.
 * The figure is initially in a standing state and will actively attempt to remain standing by adjusting torques on the ankle, knee, hip, waist and neck joint motors.
-While the simulation is running, the user can change the following with key presses as described in the **./docs/InputOptions.txt** file.
+While the simulation is running, key presses as documented in the **./docs/InputOptions.txt** file can change the following.
     * arm and leg bone shape (box or rod)
     * joint type (hinge or ball)
     * action mode (standing, suspended, striding, reaching, kicking or walking)